laurent35240/magento-sass/README.md

     4. If you need debug info in css file created, enable in Back Office: System > Configuration > Developer > Sass Settings.
     You can use then [FireSass plugin for FireBug][2] for reading easily debug information.

-For example you can add this lines in one of your layout file:
+For example you can add this lines in one of your layout files:
 ```xml
 <default>
     <reference name="head">